Avedis Zildjian Company

 The Avedis Zildjian Company, simply known as Zildjian (/ˈzɪldʒən, -dʒiən/), is a musical instrument manufacturer specializing in cymbals and other percussion instruments.
 Founded by the ethnic Armenian Zildjian family in the 17th-century Ottoman Empire, the company relocated to the United States in the 20th century.
 Today, it is the largest cymbal and drumstick maker in the world.

-The company was founded in Constantinople in 1623 by Avedis Zildjian, an Armenian.
+The company was founded in Constantinople (modern day Istanbul) in 1623 by Avedis Zildjian, an Armenian.
 Zildjian is now based in Norwell, Massachusetts.
 Zildjian is the oldest manufacturer of musical instruments in the world as well as one of the oldest continuously operating companies in the world.
 Zildjian sells cymbals, drumsticks, percussion mallets and other drum accessories under the Zildjian, Vic Firth and Balter Mallet brands.

 History

 Beginnings

 The first Zildjian cymbals were created in 1618 by Avedis Zildjian, an Armenian metalsmith and alchemist.
 Like his father, who was also a metalsmith, he worked for the court of the Sultan of the Ottoman Empire in Constantinople.
 He made an alloy of tin, copper, and silver into a sheet of metal, which could make musical sounds without shattering.
 Sultan Mustafa I gave Avedis eighty gold pieces as a bequest, in addition to officially recognizing the surname Zilciyan or Zildjian, meaning "Son of a Cymbal Maker" or "Family of Cymbalsmiths" in Armenian (with zil being Turkish for "cymbal", ci meaning "maker", and ian being the Armenian suffix meaning "son of").
 In 1623 the Sultan granted him permission to leave the palace to start his own business in the Armenian sector of Constantinople, called Psamatia.

 Zildjian's shop manufactured cymbals for the mehter, Ottoman military bands consisting of wind and percussion instruments, which belonged to the Janissaries.
 Mehter ensembles, which were known in the West primarily for playing in battle, also performed courtly music for Ottoman rulers.
 The Zildjians also produced instruments for Greek and Armenian churches, Sufi dervishes, and belly dancers of the Ottoman harem, who wore finger cymbals.

 After the death of Avedis, the business, and the secret for producing the metal, was handed down to several generations of male heirs.
 In the early 19th century, Haroutune Zildjian passed it on to his son Avedis II.
 In 1850, Avedis II built a 25-foot schooner, in order to sail cymbals produced in Constantinople to trade exhibitions such as the Great Exhibition in London, and to supply musicians in Europe.
 He died in 1865, and since his sons were too young, his brother Kerope II took over the company.
 He introduced a line of instruments called K Zildjian, which are used by classical musicians to this day.
 Kerope II died in 1909 in Constantinople.